littlstar/ls-psvr-encoder/README.md

 Traditional planar video is now (experimentally) supported, in both 2D and 3D (over-under & side-by-side) formats.
 If any issues are experienced with these kinds of video, we welcome users to submit a new issue to help us address all possible use-cases.

 **At this time, only stereo audio is supported for sideloaded content.
-If your source video contains only a multichannel or spatial audio track, it will be downmixed to stereo for compatibility.**
+If your source video contains only a multichannel or spatial audio track, it will be downmixed to stereo for compatibility.** Stereo downmixes made with this tool will not contain any of the LFE audio, in order to prevent saturation/clipping on the encoded video.

 ### Subtitles